chelsea-hansen/RSV-Interventions/README.md

 Please make sure you have prepared all of these datasets before moving to the next step.

 # Step 2 - Calibration
-This step is the trickiest step in the process and likely where you will have the most difficulty.
+Part 1: This step is the trickiest step in the process and likely where you will have the most difficulty.
 But the good news is you only need to run this once and then you can update and change your immunization scenarios as much as you like!

 This step uses the R scripts in the ```2.
 Calibration``` folder. ```model_dynamics.R``` is the function which runs the model equations. ```model_calibration.R``` is the script which uploads the data, calls the model_dynamics function, and uses Maximum Likelihood Estimation to estimate the model parameters.
 You will use the ```model_calibration.R``` script.
 You do not need to open the ```model_dynamics.R``` script to run the code.
 As shown in the table at the top of the page, many of the parameters are fixed based on earlier papers.